The Nanalyze Disruptive Tech Investing Methodology

 Our simple valuation ratio is as follows:

 Anyone can calculate the above metric by looking up a ticker on Yahoo Finance and clicking once (on the chart to show the latest quarterly revenues).
 We added the ratio as a data point in our disruptive tech stock catalog, and decided upon a simple rule going forward.
-We won’t invest in stocks where the valuation ratio exceeds 40.
-If you want to know why we settled on that number, you’ll need to read our article on A Simple Valuation Ratio for Disruptive Tech Stocks.
+We won’t invest in stocks where the valuation ratio exceeds 3X the catalog average.
+If you want to know more about this ratio, you’ll need to read our article on A Simple Valuation Ratio for Disruptive Tech Stocks.
 Just beware of value traps and pay attention to share buybacks and dilutions.

 A Weighting Rule for Stocks